Podiatrist

-A podiatrist (/poʊˈdaɪ.ətrɪst/ poh-DY-ə-trist) is a medical professional devoted to the treatment of disorders of the foot, ankle and related structures of the leg.
+A podiatrist (/poʊˈdaɪ.ətrɪst/ poh-DY-ə-trist) is a medical professional devoted to the treatment of disorders of the foot, ankle, and related structures of the leg.
 The term originated in North America but has now become the accepted term in the English-speaking world for all practitioners of podiatric medicine.
 The word chiropodist was previously used in the United States, but it is now regarded as antiquated.

 In the United States, podiatrists are educated and licensed as Doctors of Podiatric Medicine (DPM).
-The preparatory education of most podiatric physicians — similar to the paths of traditional physicians (MD or DO) — includes four years of undergraduate work, followed by four years in an accredited podiatric medical school, followed by a three- or four-year hospital-based residency.
+The preparatory education of most podiatric physicians—similar to the paths of traditional physicians (MD or DO)—includes four years of undergraduate work, followed by four years in an accredited podiatric medical school, followed by a three- or four-year hospital-based podiatry residency.
 Optional one- to two-year fellowship in foot and ankle reconstruction, surgical limb salvage, sports medicine, plastic surgery, pediatric foot and ankle surgery, and wound care is also available.
-Podiatrists are licensed in all fifty states, although each state has its own licensing requirements.
-The scope of practice may vary from state to state and residency training.
+Podiatric medical residencies and fellowships are accredited by the Council on Podiatric Medical Education (CPME).
+The overall scope of podiatric practice varies from state to state with a common focus on foot and ankle surgery.

 In many countries, the term podiatrist refers to allied health professionals who specialize in the treatment of the lower extremity, particularly the foot.
 Podiatrists in these countries are specialists in the diagnosis and nonsurgical treatment of foot pathology.
 In some circumstances, these practitioners will further specialise and, following further training, perform reconstructive foot and ankle surgery.
-In contrast, most American podiatrists complete residencies in surgical treatments of the foot and ankle.
+In the United States, a podiatrist or podiatric surgeon shares the same model of medical education as osteopathic physicians (DO) and doctors of medicine (MD) with 4 years of medical school and 3-4 years of surgical residency focusing on the lower extremity.

-The median annual podiatric physician salary in the United States was approximately $215,000 as of July 2022, with a wide range depending on years in practice.
-New podiatrists usually earn significantly less.
-First-year salaries around $150,000 with performance and productivity incentives are common.
+Medical Group Management Association (MGMA) data shows that a general podiatrist with a single specialty earns a median salary of $230,357, while one with a multi-specialty practice type earns $270,263.
+However, a podiatric surgeon is reported to earn with a single specialty, with the median at $304,474 compared to that of multi-specialty podiatric surgeons of $286,201.
+First-year salaries around $150,000 with performance and productivity incentives are common if working as an associate.
 Private practice revenues for solo podiatrists vary widely, with the majority of solo practices grossing between $200,000 and $600,000 before overhead.